bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-11-25-QR_Algorithm.md

 It turns out yes.

-It turns out we can use the QR algorithm.
+It turns out there is the QR algorithm.

 Link to the Wikipedia page: [Link](https://en.wikipedia.org/wiki/QR_algorithm).